Sifchain/sifnode/docs/peggy/docs/Scenarios/cosmosImport.md

 When a user initiates an import each relayer and witness must submit a [NewEthBridgeClaim](Events/NewEthBridgeClaim) as well as a message to increment their sequence numbers to the sifchain blockchain.
 These messages cost rowan to perform.

-!> What is the average cost to a relayer/witness in rowan to perform these operations?

 ## How to programmatically Initiate a Burn